๐Ÿ›๏ธ 5th Grade Colonial Day

 Apron/Hat set link: https://a.co/d/7Ffclpz

-Colonial Day wouldn’t be possible without the help of parent volunteers who run the activity stations and help guide students through the day’s adventures.
+Colonial Day would not be possible without the help of parent volunteers who run activity stations and help guide students through the day’s adventures.

-• Set up and run a Colonial activity booth
+• Set up and run a Colonial activity station

 • Lead students through hands-on crafts, games, or demonstrations